caitlyn-wilhelm/IceCoverage/BeltHeight/README.md

 ```
 python makeplot.py <pdf | png>
 ```
-where the two arguments after makeplot.py set the output to either a pdf or png.This should generate the plot:
+where the two arguments after makeplot.py set the output to either a pdf or png.
+This should generate the plot:

 ![BeltHeight](BeltHeight.png)